gabrielroot/flask_starter_app/README.md

 ###

 <p align="left">
   The purpose of this project is to provide a basic starter for beginners when starting coding with flask.
-I found the flask microframework setup more difficult than other stacks available like Symphony, Node, React.js...
+In my opinion, the flask microframework setup more difficult than other stacks available like Symfony, Node, React.js...
 So I decided to make my life and other people's life easier with this.
 </p>